 Youth Support Services - For pupils aged 13 and over, schools are legally required to pass certain information to the provider of Youth Support Services in their area.
 This is the local authority support service for young people in England who are aged 13 to 19.

-Primary Care Trusts (PCTs) use information about pupils for research and statistical purposes, to develop, monitor and evaluate the performance of local health services.
+NHS Trusts use information about pupils for research and statistical purposes, to develop, monitor and evaluate the performance of local health services.
 These statistics will not identify individual pupils.
 It is necessary for certain health information about children (e.g. such as their height and weight) to be retained for a certain period of time (designated by the Department of Health) and requires them to maintain children’s names and addresses for this purpose.
 They may also provide individual schools and LAs with aggregated health information which will not identify individual children.

+The LA may share pupil information with South Devon and Torbay Clinical Commissioning Group, the Health and Social Care Information Centre and the Data Services for Commissioning Regional Office.
+This information will be used for research and statistical purposes to monitor the performance of local health services and to evaluate and develop them.
+The statistics will be used in such a way that individual pupils cannot be identified

 Education and training: we hold information about young people living in our area, including about their education and training history.
 This is to support the provision of their education up to the age of 20 (and beyond this age for those with a special education need or disability).
 Education institutions and other public bodies (including the Department for Education (DfE), police, probation and health services) may pass information to us to help us to do this.